maciejbaba/maciejbaba/README.md

 <div align="center">

 ### 👋 Hi, I’m Maciej (pronounce  Ma-che-y) I adore programming and I can't imagine a day without writing at least one line of code, viewing programming-related content, reading about new stuff or typing some sort of command.
-I also read about old stuff and how the whole IT world works (it's so interesting, under all of it is math) i.e. video transfer and JPEG (DCT algorithm).
+I also read about old stuff and how the whole IT world works (it's so interesting, under all of it is math and numbers) i.e. video transfer and JPEG (DCT algorithm), memory management.

-### In general, I am interested in everything that is related to computers or other machines but I find programming the most interesting, mainly for its difficulty.
+### In general, I am interested in everything that is related to computers or other machines but I find programming most interesting.

+### I also love electronics and mechanics.
+So in my free time except programming I tinker with cars and electronic devices.

 ## Focusing on Full Stack Development